Jan 05, 2023

 To create a new GA4 property, go to the Google Analytics website and search for the “Create Property” button.
 Click it and fill in the basic information about your website or app, such as name and URL.
 Now you’re on Google Analytics 4!
-Once that’s done, move your data from your Universal Analytics account to your GA4 account and install the tracking code on your website or app to collect data.
+Once that’s done, enter your data as you have it in your Universal Analytics account to your GA4 account and install the tracking code on your website or app to collect data.

 Get to know GA4

-If your Google Analytics 4 digital property is ready and you’ve moved your data from Universal Analytics, then take time to familiarise yourself with the new tool.
+If your Google Analytics 4 digital property is ready and you’ve entered the same data as in Universal Analytics, then take time to familiarise yourself with the new tool.
 Google Analytics 4 offers new features and insights, e.g. cross-device user journeys or AI predictions.
-Explore the possibilities of the new tools and get a more comprehensive look at your audience.
+Explore the possibilities of the new tool and get a more comprehensive look at your audience.